D4rktheJohtonian/Ponytown-/README.md

 ![download](https://github.com/user-attachments/assets/146cb041-f100-4a1e-9dda-16a8b81d5abc)

-If you're on Pt and share same interest(s) with me, then I suggest you to found and int with me! ✨
+If you're on Pt and share same interest(s) with me, then I suggest you to find and int with me! ✨

 ![cyndaquil](https://github.com/user-attachments/assets/1ad4321c-f6ef-4db4-a33f-070a6180a7c2)

-### How to found me.
+### How to find me.

 Usually play Ponytown if I'm bored (besides Pokémon TCGP, obviously).